Boosting Quality and Satisfaction in an Increasingly Competitive Market

 Blue Cross of Idaho is the state’s oldest health insurer with nearly one-quarter of the state’s population enrolled in its traditional, PPO, and managed care programs.

-Despite receiving a relatively strong 3.5 Part C Star Rating in 2018, Blue Cross of Idaho Medicare had aspirations of creating greater market differentiation in order to attract new members and increase its market share.
+After receiving a relatively strong 3.5 Part C Star Rating, Blue Cross of Idaho Medicare had aspirations of creating greater market differentiation in order to attract new members and increase its market share.

 Recognizing the need for a more strategic approach to quality improvement, member engagement, and member satisfaction, Blue Cross of Idaho initiated an enterprise-wide improvement initiative.
 As a key part of that effort, the plan turned to us to develop and implement an engagement program that would demonstrate results while also delivering a positive return on investment.